pbardon/urlCrunch/Readme.md

 A Node.js based url shortening micro-service

-##Prerequisites
+##Getting Started
 You will need Node.js installed on the system you are running this app on.
+We recommend 4.2.3, but other versions may work.

-You need to have mongodb installed and running locally on port 27017 to run this app or its testOnPost
+You need to have mongodb installed and running locally on port 27017 to run this application or its tests.

 You also need to have npm installed to install the dependencies, run the tests, and run the app.

-You need to have nodeunit installed globally on your system to run the tests:

-npm install -g nodeunit

 To install this app, clone this git repository to your local machine with the following command: